-Get Inspired: How to get into Athletics
+Get Inspired: How to get into athletics

 Parkrun

-From beginners to Olympians, anyone can take part in parkrun, a phenomenon which is taking over the UK.
+From beginners to Olympians, anyone can take part in parkrun - a phenomenon that is taking over the UK.

-Parkruns are free-to-enter, timed, 5km runs which take place in over 400 parkland sites in the UK and thousands worldwide.
-Anyone can take part in a parkrun, whatever your ability, so follow these links top register and find an event near you.
+Parkruns are free-to-enter, timed 5km runs that take place in more than 400 parkland sites in the UK and thousands worldwide.
+Anyone can take part in a parkrun, whatever your ability, so follow these links to register and find an event near you.

-Disability Athletics
+Disability athletics

-Athletics uses a classification system that groups athletes based on their ability.
+Para-athletics uses a classification system that groups athletes based on their ability.
 Track events include all Olympic and Paralympic distances.
 Field disciplines comprise shot, discus, javelin, club throwing (for athletes with a high level of impairment), plus long jump, high jump and triple jump.
 Some events are specific to particular classifications.
-If you are looking to start in athletics, the Parallel Success programme from British Athletics offers great opportunities.
+If you are looking to start in para-athletics, the Parallel Success programme from British Athletics offers great opportunities.

-Masters Athletics
+Masters athletics

 The wide range of activities that make up athletics means there is something for everyone - regardless of age.
 The British Masters Athletics Federation operates throughout the UK to encourage, organise and regulate athletics competition for anyone 35 and over.
 Get in contact to find out how to you can be involved.